noahmlee/lost-cove/content/Notes/Supabase.md

 ---
 ## Supabase

-Supabase is basically the open-source Firebase — but it’s built on **PostgreSQL**.
-You get a hosted DB, real-time listeners, auth, storage, and REST/GraphQL APIs — all out of the box.
+Supabase is basically the open-source Firebase, but it’s built on **PostgreSQL**.
+You get a hosted DB, real-time listeners, auth, storage, and REST/GraphQL APIs, all out of the box.

 Perfect for projects where you want a full backend fast but still want full control.